CyCraft/magnetar/packages/docs/src/pages/Docs/Module Setup.md

 ### Set up a Query Wherever you Read Data

-In some cases you might need to query on various things dependening on the user input for your app.
+In some cases you might need to query on various things depending on the user input for your app.
 In this case you will probably need to write the query wherever you are reading the data.

 Example use case: **Query documents based on search controls**